spacelift-io/spacelift-migration-kit/README.md

 ### Cleanup

-The `./migration-kit clean` command will try its best to delete the migrated resources so that the migration can be performed again.
+The `spacemk clean` command will try its best to delete the migrated resources so that the migration can be performed again.
 There is no guarantee that it will be able to perform a full cleanup and manual actrions might be necessary.

 **The source vendor setup is left untouched by the Migration Kit** and can be deleted once the migration has been verified to be successful.

 ## Uninstallation

+- Uninstall the `spacemk` command: `pip uninstall --yes spacemk`.
+- Uninstall the Python dependencies: `pip uninstall --requirement requirements.txt --yes`.
 - Delete the `spacelift-migration-kit` folder.
-- Uninstall Python dependencies: `pip uninstall -r requirements.txt`.